sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/130 - document-range.md

-For more information on grabbing images, see the **Notes** section on this page.
+For information on extracting images rather than image metadata, see the **Notes** section on this page.